greenelab/phenoplier/nbs/15_gsa_gls/README.md

 These commands allow to run this notebook per chromosome in parallel (in a single desktop computer) or in several nodes (in a cluster).
 Adjust the parameter `-jX` with X as the number of cores to use.

-If you find a memory error, then try to lower the number of cores used to avoid allocating too much memory in parallel; this is specially true for elastic net models, which have many variants per chromosome.
+For desktop computer: if you find a memory error, then try to lower the number of cores used to avoid allocating too much memory in parallel; this is specially true for elastic net models, which have many variants per chromosome.

 ```bash